Ribs (song): Reception

-"Ribs" received favorable reviews from music critics on its release.
+"Ribs" received favourable reviews from music critics on its release.
 Mike Wass of Idolator praised the song's "vulnerability" and called it an "obtuse offering".
 Lindsay Zoladz of Pitchfork opined that "Ribs" was the best song Lorde had written so far.
 Pretty Much Amazing wrote a mixed review of "Ribs", describing it as a song with "slower, driving beats" that go nowhere.
 While the publication praised its "dark and cold" chorus, it was also critical of the "same stacked vocals, hypnotic percussion, and synthesized production" that made the track repetitive.
 Evan Sawdey of PopMatters called it one of the album's highlights, with the lyrics describing a "specific mood and atmosphere".
 Sawdey also compared the "steady club beat" that plays "underneath her words" to that of a heartbeat.
 The A.V.
 Club called "Ribs" the "best illustration of [Lorde's] gift," while Jon Hadusek of Consequence of Sound placed it as one of the album's essential tracks in his review.

 Since its release, the song has appeared in several critics' lists.
 In 2017, Billboard ranked "Ribs" at number 12 on their list of the 100 Best Deep Cuts by 21st Century Pop Stars.
 Tatiana Cirisano, a reporter for the publication, wrote that it remains the singer's "most poignant reflection on the anxieties—and small thrills—of growing up".
 Uproxx placed the track at number 95 on its list of the Best Songs of the 2010s.

 Commercially, "Ribs" peaked at numbers 36 and 92 on the Australian and British streaming charts, and reached number 29 on the New Zealand singles chart.
 The single reached number 26 on the United States Billboard Hot Rock Songs chart.
 In 2020, the song experienced a resurgence in popularity driven by creators on the video-sharing app TikTok.